rotki/rotki/README.md

 ## Contribute

-Rotkehlchen is an opensource project and as such any and all help is really appreciated.
+Rotki is an opensource project and as such any and all help is really appreciated.

 ### Issues or code